 • Shorten the time required to confirm a clinical diagnosis of Trypanosoma evansi infection.

-• Ensure that horse populations are free of T. evansi
+• Help ensure that horse populations are free of T. evansi

 • Early prevention of spread of this parasite